 In this YouTube ads tutorial for beginners, you’ll learn how to create a YouTube ads campaign.

-However, before we dive into the process, let’s understand the many advantages of advertising on YouTube.
+However, before we dive into this process, it’s important to understand the many advantages from advertising on Youtube.

 How do you find a YouTube video to watch?

-Your homepage feed is filled with hundreds of thousands of videos that align with your interests.
+Your Youtube homepage feed is filled with hundreds of thousands of videos that align with your interests.

-But all of this requires a user to either intentionally search for a video or just stumble upon it.
+Essentially, users need to intentionally search for a video (or just stumble upon it).

-As a business owner, you want to place your ads right where your prospects can find them.
+As a business owner, you’ll want to place your ads right where your prospects can find them.

-Anyone can do this by learning how to create a YouTube ad through Google Ads.
+Well, anyone can do this by simply learning how to create a YouTube ad through Google Ads.

 Why Create YouTube Ad Campaigns?

-A YouTube ads campaign allows you to reach your target audience by demographics, keywords, or topics so that you can position your videos in front of your audience.
+A YouTube ad campaign allows you to engage with your target audience with specific demographics, keywords, or topics to help you position your videos in front of your audience.

-Moreover, you can measure the success of your YouTube ad campaigns by tracking the analytics, such as budget, costs, views, watch duration, most watched videos, and more.
+You can measure the success of your YouTube ad campaigns by tracking analytics such as budget, costs, views, watch duration, most watched videos, and more.

 How to Create a YouTube Ad Campaign?

-To create a video ad campaign for YouTube, you need to have a Google Ads account.
+To create a video ad campaign for YouTube, you’ll firstly need to have a Google Ads account.

 Set Up Your Campaign: Level One